-COVID-19 response: Movie theatres allowed to reopen
+COVID-19 response: Movie theatres must close

 - Guidance for Movie Theatres (PDF, 294 KB)